 If I am diabetic, can I have a fridge in my room?

 If you are diabetic or have another medical condition that requires a fridge to store medication we will ensure that one is provided in your room.
 When you go online to book there will be an option asking if you require a fridge.
 You will then need to submit medical evidence to the DAS team who will approve your request.
 Please ensure that this is done as early as possible as we may need to order new equipment, late notice may result in the fridge not being available when you first move in.

 Is accommodation available for couples or families?

 All university accommodation is designed for single occupancy.
 If you are a couple and are both students you can book your accommodation at the same time to ensure that your rooms will be near to each other.
 If you are in a couple or family looking for accommodation together in Leicester then we would recommend looking in the private-sector.

 I am going to be leaving the care system or am estranged from my family, what should I do?

 If you are a care leaver or are estranged from your family, then extra support may be available depending on your individual circumstances.
 Please speak to the Transitions Team as they may be able to provide you with useful information and support.
-They will also inform us of any special arrangements that need to be made.

 What does the university do to meet religious, cultural, dietary requirements?